G’day, forex mates!

 - The 34.2% surge in national defense investment, in turn, was the main driver for total government investment.

 - Net trade was also a driver, adding 0.2% to total GDP, thanks to the 2.2% increase in exports.

-- Trade was a dud back in Q3, since exports and imports effectively cancelled each other out.
+- Trade was a dud back in Q3 since exports and imports effectively canceled each other out.